History of Saint Lucia: 20th century to 21st century

-During the Battle of the Caribbean, a German U-boat attacked and sank two British ships in Castries harbor on 9 March 1942.

 Increasing self-government has marked St Lucia's 20th-century history.
 A 1924 constitution gave the island its first form of representative government, with a minority of elected members in the previously all-nominated legislative council.

+During the Battle of the Caribbean, a German U-boat attacked and sank two British ships in Castries harbour on 9 March 1942.

 Universal adult suffrage was introduced in 1951, and elected members became a majority of the council.
 Ministerial government was introduced in 1956, and in 1958 St. Lucia joined the short-lived West Indies Federation, a semi-autonomous dependency of the United Kingdom.
 When the federation collapsed in 1962, following Jamaica's withdrawal, a smaller federation was briefly attempted.
 After the second failure, the United Kingdom and the six windward and leeward islands—Grenada, St. Vincent, Dominica, Antigua, St. Kitts and Nevis and Anguilla, and St. Lucia—developed a novel form of cooperation called associated statehood.

 By 1957, bananas exceed sugar as the major export crop.

 As an associated state of the United Kingdom from 1967 to 1979, St. Lucia had full responsibility for internal self-government but left its external affairs and defence responsibilities to the United Kingdom.
-This interim arrangement ended on February 22, 1979, when St. Lucia achieved complete independence.
-St. Lucia is a Constitutional Monarch with King Charles III as King of St. Lucia and is an active member of the Commonwealth of Nations.
+This interim arrangement ended on 22 February 1979, when St. Lucia achieved complete independence.
+St. Lucia is a constitutional monarchy with King Charles III as King of St. Lucia and is an active member of the Commonwealth of Nations.
 The island continues to cooperate with its neighbours through the Caribbean community and common market (CARICOM), the East Caribbean Common Market (ECCM), and the Organisation of Eastern Caribbean States (OECS).

+In June 2016, the United Workers Party (UWP), led by Allen Michael Chastanet, won 11 of the 17 seats in the general election, ousting the St Lucia Labour Party (SLP) of the incumbent Prime Minister Kenny Anthony.
+However, Saint Lucia Labour Party won the next election in July 2021, meaning its leader Philip J Pierre became the ninth Prime Minister of Saint Lucia since the independence.